 Open to all students in grades 9-12, this course is a continuation course from Drama 1, which deals with further investigation and application of performance skills.
 Students will perform monologues, scene-work, improvisation activities, and classical drama with further analysis of dramatic structure, themes, and styles.
 Emphasis will be on performance, reading, and written work, including reflections, character creation, analysis, and theater history.
 Students will also play the role of director and audience member for their peers in multiple iterations.
-The prerequisite for this class is the completion of Drama 1 or Department Head approval.
+Department Head approval is required for students who has not taken Introduction to Drama.